tarwn/lessthandot-hugo/blogs/content/posts/2008-11-12-what-is-wrong-with-this-code.md

 select @id ,@xtype ,@uid ,@info ,@status
 ```

-Let&#8217;s take a look at another example.
+Let's take a look at another example.

 What we want to do is display a row of counts for 4 xtypes from the sysobjects table, here is an example